Vietnam.vn - Nền tảng quảng bá Việt Nam

 Gold artifacts discovered by Erlend Bore using a metal detector.
 Photo: Archaeological Museum/UiS

-Erlend Bore, a 51-year-old Norwegian man, discovered the gold treasure, including nine pendants with rare symbols, three gold rings and 10 gold bars, while exploring Rennesoy, a private island off the southwestern coast of Norway, Live Science reported on September 8.
-Bore used a newly purchased metal detector that beeped as it scanned the ground.
-After digging, he discovered the gold and quickly contacted local authorities.
+Erlend Bore, a 51-year-old Norwegian, discovered the treasure trove of gold artifacts, including nine pendants with rare symbols, three gold rings, and 10 gold bars, while exploring Rennesoy, a private island off the southwest coast of Norway, Live Science reported on September 8.
+Bore used a newly purchased metal detector that beeped when it scanned the ground.
+After digging, he discovered the treasure and quickly contacted local authorities.

 "This is the discovery of the century for gold in Norway.
 Finding so much gold at once is extremely unusual," said Ole Madsen, director of the Archaeological Museum at the University of Stavanger.